mk12/blog/README.md

 Run `make` to build the site.

-Run `make serve` to serve it locally.
+Run `make serve` for a live-reloading local server.

 ## Fonts